YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZCENTNAME, No entry found in external call table

-Run Time Error: This indicates that the entry point, which the program is trying to access cannot be found.
+Run Time Error: This indicates that the entry point the program is trying to access cannot be found.

 Action: Create a corresponding entry point and match that link with the interface found in the C library.